sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_3_secure_embedding/embedding_3_secure_embedding.md

 ## Secure Embedding
 Duration: 5

-Embedding is a way to securely embed your data without your users needing to authenticate through Sigma.
+Secure embedding provides a way to embed your content, without your users needing to authenticate through Sigma.

-This **“authentication pass-through”** is a key feature of Sigma’s embedding model and makes it fast to implement as well.
+This “authentication pass-through” is a key feature of Sigma’s embedding model and makes it fast to implement as well.

-**Secure embedding is the most popular method for including Sigma content because it fully supports high security and the ability to pass parameters and more**.
+Secure embedding is the most popular method for including Sigma content because it fully supports high security and the ability to pass parameters and more.

 Passing parameters creates a personalized user experience in addition to other Sigma functionality we will explore later.

-Secure embedding is made possible by the creation of a unique and encrypted embed URL pointing to the workbook, workbook page, or element you wish to display.
+Security is assured by the creation of a unique and encrypted embed URL pointing to the workbook, workbook page, or element you wish to display.

-This URL is generated on the server side of your Parent application, accessed through an API you set up, and rendered client side in an iframe.
+This embed URL is generated on the server side of your Parent application, accessed through an API you set up, and rendered client side in an iframe.

-**We refer to this as the server-side embed API (embed API).**
+**We refer to this API as the "server-side embed API" (embed API).**

 When you create the embed API to generate your embed URL, you can specify parameters that define who the user is, what role they have (account type / team membership), what they will see, and how they can interact with your embedded content.